KoobDS/elden-ring-armor-optimizer/README.md

 As the total number of combinations of armor is a large search space, greedy search algorithms were considered, but I rightly expected heuristics to fail so instead built an optimized brute-force method.
 One counterintuitive example of heuristic failure includes one piece from the Method 1 winner barely being in the top-half of poise/weight ratio pieces, where poise/weight seems like the clear heuristic for finding the minimum weight for 51 poise (which has in-fact been used to find non-optimal combinations by community members previously).

 For Method 1, I generated every combination of 2 or more pieces (as you need at least 2 pieces for 51 poise), iterated through every combination, checked if the poise requirement was met, and logged it if it was the lowest weight yet or in a tie for the same.
-This had surprisingly fast run time of 11 minutes for the full game (with a 2-way tie) and 4 minutes for the base game (with a 3-way tie).
+This had surprisingly fast run time of 11 minutes (all runtimes are on one CPU core) for the full game (with a 2-way tie) and 4 minutes for the base game (with a 3-way tie).

 For Method 2, the simplest method was to simply check if the highest-power piece for each slot happened to combine for at least 51 poise.
 It does, as poise, weight, and power are heavily correlated (as in, high weight pieces tend to have high poise and power)—correlation matrix shown below.
 However, as an alternative, I also wrote the code to handle cases in which the highest power combination didn't have 51+ poise, with both approaches having near-instant runtimes.